 7. You Can Pray at a Shrine, Eat Ramen, and Even Send Postcards from the Summit!

-The summit of Fuji is brimming with excitement.
-There you can find the Kusushi and Okumiya shrines, restaurants, gift shops, and more.
-Most interestingly, you can also find a functioning post office from where you can send postcards to your loved ones letting them know that you have reached the summit in (hopefully) one piece!
+The summit of Fuji is brimming with the excitement of climbers who have achieved their goals.
+At the summit you can find the Kusushi and Okumiya shrines, restaurants, gift shops, and more.
+Most interestingly, you can also find a functioning post office from which you can send postcards to your loved ones letting them know that you have reached the summit in one piece!

 And while you are up there, do NOT forget to check out the crater- Fuji is a volcano, after all!